laravel/docs/homestead.md

 <a name="configuring-homestead"></a>
 ### Configuring Homestead

+Then you should open the created Homestead.yaml file to configure Homestead for your machine.
+It's common to use `nano` for editing files directly in terminal; to open the file with nano, run the following command:

+    nano ~/Homestead/homestead.yaml

 #### Setting Your Provider

 The `provider` key in your `Homestead.yaml` file indicates which Vagrant provider should be used: `virtualbox`, `vmware_fusion`, `vmware_workstation`, `parallels` or `hyperv`.
 You may set this to the provider you prefer: